danielsaidi/PrintingKit/README.md

 * `.string(_:configuration:)` - a plain string.
 * `.view(_:withScale:)` - any SwiftUI view.

-To print any of the supported items, just use a `Printer` instance:
+To print any of the supported items, just use a `Printer` instance, or `Printer.shared`:

 ```swift
 struct MyView: View {